 Benefits of the Nauru passport:

-- Visa-free entry to 89 countries, including the UK, Ireland, Nepal, UAE, and Singapore
+- Visa-free entry to 89 countries, including Ireland, Nepal, UAE, and Singapore

 - No entry or residency requirements